Dherse/masterproef/content/2_ecosystem.typ

 For the comparison, three @hdl[s] of varying reach and abstraction levels will be used: #emph[@vhdl], #emph[MyHDL], and #emph[SystemC].
 They each represent one of the aforementioned categories, being traditional @hdl[s], modern @rtl\-level languages, and @hls languages.
 For this comparison, a simple example of an $n$-bit adder will be used, where $n$ is a parameter of the design.
 This will allow the demonstration of procedural generation of hardware, as well as the use of modules and submodules to structure code.

 #info-box(kind: "info")[
     Most @hdl languages come with pre-built implementations of adders.
 Usually, the best implementation of the adder is chosen by the compiler or synthesis tool based on constraints defined by the user.
 These constraints can relate to the area, power consumption or timing requirements.
-In this case, the adders implemented are simple combinatory ripple-carry adders, which are generally not the best implementation.
 ]

-In the first example, in @lst_adder_vhdl, it can be seen that the @vhdl implementation is verbose, giving details for all parameters and having to import all of the basic packages (line $2$).
+In the first example, in @lst_adder_vhdl, it can be seen that the @vhdl implementation is verbose, giving details for all parameters and having to import all of the basic packages (line $#2-3$).
 In @vhdl, the ports, as well as other properties are defined in the `entity` and the implementation of the logic is done in an `architecture` block.
 This leads to functionality being spread over multiple locations, generally reducing readability.
+Assignments are done using the `<=` operator.
+The language, unlike most modern counterparts, does not use indentation or braces to denote code blocks, but rather the `begin` and `end` keywords, which is a dated practice.
+However, @vhdl does support parameterization of the design as can be seen on line $#6$ with the declaration of the generic `n`.
+This allows for the generation of hardware based on parameters, which is a useful feature for hardware design.

 #figurex(
     caption: [ Example of a $n$-bit adder in @vhdl, based on @vhdl-adder. ],